bayronportilla/bayronportilla.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Postdoctoral Scholar in the Eberly College of Science, within the Department of Astronomy and Astrophysics at the Pennsylvania State University.
+I am a Postdoctoral Scholar in the Eberly College of Science, within the Department of Astronomy and Astrophysics, at the Pennsylvania State University.
 My research focuses on characterising the physical structure of protoplanetary and circumplanetary disks.
 I develop radiative transfer models to interpret ground- and space-based observations across a broad range of wavelengths and use them to test different aspects of